Page 11.

 3. Immaculate Conception of BVM - Below and on BVM page

 While there are several other issues the Eastern Orthodox church has with Rome, these three are the main objections.
-To fully understand the situation with the Eastern Orthodox Church and Roman Catholicism, one must consider the history facts along with the many learned men over the centuries have studied on this subject, not just those supporting and promoting the Easter Orthodox Church today.
+Some present 60+ differences, mostly subtle nuances that divide them from one another.
+To fully understand the situation with the Eastern Orthodox Church and Roman Catholicism, one must consider the historic facts along with the many learned men over the centuries have studied on this subject, not just those supporting and promoting the Easter Orthodox Church today.
 One such person was Fr.
 Adrian Fortescue, an English Roman Catholic priest who wrote many books and specifically, "The Orthodox Eastern Church" in the late 1800's.
 Of particular note is the chapter of Church history involving Photius, highlighting a number historical points that underscore the real reasons that started the eventual permanent split of the Eastern Churches from Rome to this very day.
 The theological divisions were not really at the forefront of the schism, but rather a sad and tragic display of secular intrigue and corruption that included avarice, deceit, blasphemy and murder; read specifically what history tells us of Photius on pages 135-171.
 Then there's the schism of Celarius covered on pages 172-198.
 The picture below has a link to the digital copy of the book.

 Another discussion of an 19th Century Scholar and an Eastern Orthodox Convert